 Firstly, a base-case loss rate was set, based on VWL's total leasing book loss data and performance data from prior VCL transactions.
-Secondly, a base-case recovery rate was set, based on data from previous VCL transactions, the experience of the servicer's collection department and comparison with peer transactions' recovery rates.
+Secondly, a base-case recovery rate was set, based on four years of recent book recoveries and comparison with peer transactions' recovery rates.
 Thirdly, a lifetime default rate was implicitly derived from the set lifetime loss and recovery rate.

 Loss data from VWL reflect write-offs after car sale according to the originator's accounting policy.
 These data are consistent with the loss definition in the transaction, on which the amortisation type triggers are based.
-Recovery collections received after the lease has been written off, mainly unsecured recoveries, belong to VWL, according to the transaction documents.
+Recovery collections received after the lease has been written off, mainly unsecured recoveries, belong to VWL under the transaction documents.